Jesus · Bible · HTML · CSS · JS · PHP · SVG · Applications

 Description

-Apply a user supplied function to every member of an array
+The array_walk of Array for PHP applies a user supplied function to every member of an array.

 Syntax